 Every summer we do a Kids Art Week online class, and thousands of kids of all ages have joined in!
 This year, we are bringing classes for kids to the school year too!

 Our theme for our first class is “bugs.”
-I’ve been on a bug kick lately, and it made me want to learn more so I asked some artist friends to create some projects for us.
+I’ve been on a bug kick lately, and it made me want to learn more so I asked some artist friends to create projects for us.
 We have a bug scientist from North Carolina and Children’s Book Artists from as far away as Scotland who will join me via a Zoom call and share their projects, and I will demonstrate.
 Videos are prerecorded and about 20 minutes long; you can do them with basic supplies like crayons, markers, watercolors and a glue stick!